tamarabarnes/ISK1001-Assessment_3/updated_readme.md

 The map is a 4x4 grid labeled A1–D4, representing rows (A–D) and columns (1–4).
-You move by typing "UP", "DOWN", "LEFT" or "RIGHT" in the terminal. for example, if you are at B2 and type UP in the terminal, your new location becomes A2.
+You move by typing "UP", "DOWN", "LEFT" or "RIGHT" in the terminal.
+For example, if you are at B2 and type UP in the terminal, your new location becomes A2.

 ![Diagram of A1-D4 grid](<sample_grid.png>)